Mohamed Salah Profile

 Mo Salah at Liverpool

-Having briefly played for Chelsea before moving to Italy, Salah made his return to the Premier League with Jurgen Klopp's Liverpool in 2017 for a then club-record fee of $47 million - a transfer which could rise to more than $50 million with add-ons.
+Having briefly played for Chelsea before moving to Italy with Fiorentina and Roma.
+Salah made his return to the Premier League with Jurgen Klopp's Liverpool in 2017 for a then club-record fee of $47 million - a transfer which could rise to more than $50 million with add-ons.

 Salah - the first Egyptian player to wear the famous red jersey - started repaying the hefty fee instantly, becoming the second-quickest player to score 20 goals in all competitions, taking just 26 appearances.
 He ended the 2017/18 season with 44 goals in all competitions, the most in the club's history after Ian Rush.